marcpage/stock_correlation/README.md

 I grab a bunch of Market Capitalization Weighted Index ETFs and pass them all on the command line.
 I then look for reasons to remove some (simplify my portfolio).
 If there is a grouping, I remove the redder (higher expense ratio), smaller (lower dividend) ones.
 It is not an exact science, just gut feel.
 I then run the tool again with the new list.
 I keep going until it gets hard to justify removing anymore.

-In the chart above, it was a no-brainer to remove XLC and XLY (they are small, very red, and are pretty close to VOO and SCHF, respectively.
+In the chart above, it was a no-brainer to remove XLC and XLY (they are small, very red, and are pretty close to VOO and SCHF, respectively).
 XLU was a hard one to decide on as it has such a massive yield.